Challenge

 Kittelson supported the City of Oakland through data collection, field observations, and engineering analyses to identify opportunities to right-size the roadway and improve safety.
 The team evaluated tools such as pedestrian scrambles, new bike lanes, and flexible space that could reduce excess pavement and return space to people walking—all at a low cost without major reconstruction.

-Community feedback shaped the study’s recommendations, including a request to explore converting Knight Street from one-way to two-way operation.
+Community feedback shaped the study’s recommendations, including a request to explore converting Ninth Street from one-way to two-way operation.
 A feasibility analysis found that while the conversion was technically possible, similar benefits could be achieved through less expensive strategies, helping the City to prioritize improvements that offered the greatest value.

 The Outcome